michelle-cobb/ai_seo_analysis/README.md

 - **Bot traffic aggregation:** Extracts and aggregates records for major AI bots.
 - **Flexible date filtering:** Aggregate and analyze logs for any date range.
 - **Hit count analysis:** Ranks requested resources by AI bot hit counts, both overall and per bot.
+- **Qualitative LLM insights:** Optionally connects to any LLM that uses the same API structure as required by the OpenAI Python library (such as OpenAI, Gemini, etc.) for qualitative analysis of bot traffic.
 - **Modular scripts:** Easily extend or integrate with other analytics workflows.

 ## Directory Structure